Going Beyond Currency

 These platforms hold user’s collateral for them and are able to loan out fiat currencies such as US dollars.
 The benefit is that in addition to Ether and Ethereum tokens, they also accept other popular cryptocurrencies such as Bitcoin and Litecoin.

-They are more compliant with regulations, and they do not operate strictly ‘on-chain,’ which means that their functionality is not completely dependent on the blockchain or their code and they can have more control and flexibility with their platform.
+They are more compliant with regulations, and they do not operate strictly ‘on-chain,’ which means that their functionality is not entirely dependent on the blockchain or their code and they can have more control and flexibility with their platform.

 They are more like a traditional software company or bank that specializes in dealing with crypto assets.